bowo-prasetyo/forkbuild/docs/Architecture.md

 core/Position, never a Three.js type).
 It raycasts against MeshRegistry's meshes and resolves the hit back to { brickId, buildingId } via the same registry.
-It knows nothing about selection, preview, or any other UI state — Picking does not depend on them; they depend on Picking.
+It knows nothing about selection, preview, or any other UI state — Picking does not depend on them; they depend on it.
 RenderWorldUseCase wires PickingService up alongside Renderer/ WorldRenderer and exposes plain pick(screenX, screenY)/ pickGround(screenX, screenY) functions on its returned handle, so ui/